pairshaped/curlingio-docs/docs/getting-started/first-steps.md

 ## 3. Book an Onboarding Session

-If after reviewing our tutorial videos you are interested in learning more and onboarding with Curling I/O, now is the time to [book an oboarding session with us](/docs/getting-started/book-an-onboarding-session).
+If at this point you are interested in learning more and onboarding with Curling I/O, now is the time to [book an oboarding session with us](/docs/getting-started/book-an-onboarding-session).